irit-melodi/irit-stac/README.md

 1. Python 2.7.
 Python 3 might also work.
 2. pip 1.5 or higher (see educe README if you do not)
-3. virtualenv (optional [grumble], can be installed with pip)
+3. Anacoda or miniconda (`conda --version` should say 2.2.6 or higher)
 4. git (to keep up with educe/attelo changes)
 5. graphviz (for visualising graphs)
-6. [optional] Anacoda (`conda --version` should say 2.2.6 or higher)
+6. STAC corpus (released separately)

 ## Sandboxing

-If you are attempting to use the development version of this code (ie. from SVN), I highly recommend using a sandbox environment, particularly Anaconda (miniconda on Linux)

-### For Anaconda users

-Anaconda users get slightly different instructions because virtualenv doesn't yet seem to work well with it (at least with the versions we've tried).
-Instead of using virtualenv, you could try something like this
+A sandbox environment is required.
+We assume you will be using Anaconda (miniconda on Linux).
+Once you have installed it, you should be able to create the environment with

     conda create -n stac scipy pip

-If that doesn't work, make sure your anaconda version is up to date, and try `/anaconda` instead of `$HOME/anaconda`.
+If that doesn't work, make sure your anaconda version is up to date, and the conda bin directory is in your path (it might be installed in `/anaconda` instead of `$HOME/anaconda`).

 Note that whenever you want to use STAC things, you would need to run this command